jpmv27/netclip/README.md

 - Handle exception when clipboard is busy (merged upstream)
 - Ignore updates from 'self' (merged upstream)
 - Send update when clipboard is emptied
+- Use Logger for logging
+- Catch and log all exceptions

 Changes are licensed under the same terms as the original